Basic Data Management in the de.NBI Cloud

 • Be able to ingress/egress data from containers and virtual machines.

-• Be able to start new virtual machines on de.NBI cloud, and attach volumes and containers.
+• Be able to start new virtual machines on the de.NBI Cloud, and attach volumes and containers.

-• Be able to use some advanced Object data operations and ssh-based transfers (parallel transfers, mirroring, resume interrupted transfers)
+• Be able to use advanced object storage operations and SSH-based transfers (parallel transfers, mirroring, resume interrupted transfers).

 Part 1: First Contact with the de.NBI Cloud